Fractional ownership or leasing of a private jet is a big decision. We give you a comprehensive overview of factors that will guide your decision.

 Here’s Butler’s brief description of the critically important documents and what they mean to you:

-This is the document through which you purchase your share from the provider.
+This is the document you use to purchase your share from the provider.
 Just as important, the Purchase Agreement provides the terms under which the provider will repurchase your share at the end of your contract term.
 All too often, buyers don’t consider the likely decline in value of their aircraft, and thus their share, when projecting the “all in” cost of their investment.

 This document governs the core issues of your investment.
-Nominally, it reflects your appointment of the provider as the manager of your aircraft and as the administrator of the program.
+Nominally, it reflects your appointment of the provider as the manager of your aircraft and as the program administrator.

-It describes how your flight time will be calculated, what you’ll pay if fuel prices go up, and how far in advance you must reserve your flight.
+It explains how your flight time will be calculated, what you’ll pay if fuel prices rise, and how far in advance you must reserve your flight.

-There is also your right to interchange, i.e., use other models of aircraft in the fleet, and how you’ll be charged if you do.
-It specifies peak travel days when greater restrictions on your use of the aircraft apply, and it maps out the service area within which you can fly.
+There is also your right to interchange, i.e., use other aircraft models in the fleet, and how you’ll be charged if you do.
+It specifies peak travel days when more stringent restrictions apply to your aircraft use, and it maps the service area within which you can fly.

 Butler says, “These documents, and not that beautiful brochure, will govern your rights and obligations.
 The contracts may look simple, but if you don’t read and negotiate them carefully, you may make a million-dollar mistake.”